 - Visiting another user's profile page on Twitter will not display Tweets that mention them.
-However, you can search for all Tweets mentioning their username in the search box.
-Search for "@username" to view results.
+However, you can search Twitter for Tweets mentioning their @username.
+Read more about using search here.

-- People with protected Tweets can only send @replies to their approved followers.
+- Replies from people with protected Tweets will only be visible to their approved followers.

-- If someone sends you an @reply and you are not following the user, the reply will not appear on your Tweets timeline.
-Instead, the reply will appear in your Mentions tab.
+- If someone sends you a reply and you are not following them, the reply will not appear in your Home timeline.
+Instead, the reply will appear in your Notifications tab.